astropy/astropy/docs/configs/index.rst

 The Astropy configuration options are most easily set by modifying the configuration file.
 It will be automatically generated with all the default values the first time you import Astropy.
-You can fine the exact location by doing::
+You can find the exact location by doing::

     from astropy.config import get_config_dir